iivannov/branchio/README.md

 ]
 ```

-3. You are ready to go, just use it like this:
+3. You are ready to go, just use the facade:

 ```
+Branchio::setCampaign('Campaign name')
+Branchio::setChannel('Channel name')
 Branchio::createLink($data, 'MyAlias');
 ```

+## License

+The MIT License (MIT).
+Please see [License File](license.md) for more information.